joelmeili/PA18_ZHAW/README.md

 # PA18_ZHAW
-This is a contemporary introduction to our project regarding asset allocation.
+This is a temporary introduction to our project regarding asset allocation.